 TGba Editor: Modify the following paragraph starting at Page 115, Line 44 (Clause 29.8.2) in 802.11ba Draft 6.0

 A WUR non-AP STA may indicate in the WUR Mode element its recommendation on which WUR channel to assign for itself if the WUR FDMA Support subfield in the WUR Capabilities element sent by the WUR non-AP STA is equal to 1; otherwise, the WUR non-AP STA shall not recommend a WUR channel.
-The WUR non-AP STA may indicate in the WUR Mode element its recommendation on which data rate (LDR or HDR) to use for individually or group addressed WUR Wake-up frames transmitted to the WUR non-AP STA if the 20 MHz WUR PPDU with HDR Support subfield in the WUR Capabilities element sent by the WUR non-AP STA is equal to 1; otherwise, the WUR non-AP STA shall not recommend a WUR data rate.
+The WUR non-AP STA may indicate in the WUR Mode element its recommendation on which data rate (LDR or HDR) to use for individually or group addressed WUR Wake-up frames transmitted to the WUR non-AP STA if the 20 MHz WUR PPDU with HDR Support subfield in the WUR Capabilities element sent by the WUR non-AP STA is equal to 1; otherwise, the WUR non-AP STA shall not recommend a WUR data rate and shall set the Recommended WUR Wake-up Frame Rate field to 0 if a Proposed WUR Parameter subfield is included in the WUR Parameter field in a WUR Mode element it transmits.